proximalmoss/proximalmoss/README.md

 ---

-## 🧪 Python Practice & Problem Solving
+## 🧪 What I am learning now

-- 🗂️ Consistently solving Python exercises and building mini-projects
+- 🗂️ Consistently solving SQL questions on leetcode
-- 💡 Topics covered: loops, file handling, OOP and more.
+- 💡 Getting into statistics and ML

 ---